Systolic geometry: Loewner's inequality with a defect term

+where Var is the probabilistic variance while f is the conformal factor expressing the metric g in terms of the flat metric of unit area in the conformal class of g.
+The proof results from a combination of the computational formula for the variance and Fubini's theorem.

 Surveys

 The surveys in the field include M. Berger's survey (1993), Gromov's survey (1996), Gromov's book (1999), Berger's panoramic book (2003), as well as Katz's book (2007).
 These references may help a beginner enter the field.
 They also contain open problems to work on.